Can we have clarity before starting this article?

 I am giving you two options:

 a.
-Developing and then performing operational part in any software or application.
+Developing and then performing operational parts in any software or application.

 b.
-Sideways performing operation with development part to implement updates faster.
+Sideways performing operations with the development part to implement updates faster.

 I think the second option is better.
 DevOps is the same philosophy.
 Don’t worry.
 I will clarify everything in the blog.
 Just keep reading.